Close Light Download image Dark Share Stock exchange is momentarily closed

 Grid stabilization plant on the power plant site in Marbach am Neckar

-The transmission system operators TransnetBW, Amprion and TenneT have defined the capacity they each require and issued invitations to tender for the construction of suitable power plants within their control zones to cover this capacity.
+The transmission system operators TransnetBW, Amprion and TenneT defined the capacity they each require and issued invitations to tender for the construction of suitable power plants within their control zones to cover this capacity.
 TransnetBW GmbH has issued an invitation to tender for a capacity of 300 megawatts (MW) for Baden-Württemberg.

 Download image